Sophia Mphuthi And Alice Mandiwana

-Out of the nearly 100 engine operators at the Venetia Mine, 45 are women and have been trained over the last four years – following in Alice’s footsteps.
+Out of the nearly 100 engine operators at the Venetia Mine, more than 20 are women and have been trained over the last four years – following in Alice’s footsteps.

 We believe that thriving, sustainable economies not only benefit from, but require the full and equal participation of women and that it is every woman’s right to give and make her contribution.
 Forevermark, as part of The De Beers Group of Companies, contributes to the provision of good quality healthcare and education, and supports women entrepreneurs and their businesses.